 To support robust evaluation, all train–test splits were stratified by COICOP class, ensuring that both frequent and rare categories were adequately represented in the test data.
 In addition to aggregated metrics, class-level performance indicators were systematically analyzed to identify weak classes and guide targeted improvements, such as enriching training data for problematic categories.

 Finally, evaluation at Destatis extended beyond static test sets.
 To measure the robustness of the different models and to ensure relevance for future production use, model outputs were compared with classifications produced by domain experts.
 This concerns records where the model scores used in production were below a fixed thresholds.
-This continuous expert-based validation targeting difficult records ensures that the model remains aligned with evolving data and classification practices and naturally forms the basis for a human-in-the-loop framework, which is discussed in the following section.
+This continuous expert-based validation targeting difficult records ensures that the model remains aligned with evolving data and classification practices and naturally forms the basis for a human-in-the-loop framework, which will be discussed in the following sections.

 Model wrapping